Eva Bachmann

 Sisters and Places

-The family photographs pay tribute to the sisters, featuring both my great-grandmothers with their sisters, one of which is a drawing by my great-grandfather.
-Additionally, threre is a photo of my mother’s sisters and a childhood photo which captures my sister and me playing fairies in my grandparents' garden.
+The family photographs trace multiple generations and relational constellations rather than commemorative lineage.
+They include images of both my great-grandmothers with their sisters, one of which is a drawing by my great-grandfather, alongside a photograph of my mother’s sisters and a childhood image of my sister and me staged in play within my grandparents’ garden.
+Presented together, these images function less as tribute than as material markers of familial proximity, representation, and self-construction across time.

 Knickknacks